 Additionally, an English subtitled version was made for Hawaii TV station KIKU before FUNimation got the rights to the series years later.
 While the station encouraged tape trading back in the day, changing times and the loss of the broadcasting rights means now the only way to find these subtitled episodes is finding people that were in Hawaii during that time that managed to keep said recordings of the episodes.

-No Export for You: The Lacey Entertainment dub of the anime was never licensed in North America, despite originating there.
 None of the movies were ever dubbed into English or released in North America or Europe (except Spain), but some of them were released in Malaysia on home video with English subtitles by PMP Entertainment.

 The Other Darrin: Given how long this series is there's definitaly cases of this that actually don't relate to someone dying, for starters, Yoshinaga-sensei was darrin'd by Haruhi Nanao from episode 685 onwards after Yumi Takada retired in 2009.